wgpullen/wp-hackernews/README.md

 Ideally you would use server-side rendering like [this example](https://github.com/vuejs/vue-hackernews-2.0) does (in fact, that app is all around better).
 But to make testing certain tools easier, being strictly client-side rendered is preferable.

+## Deployment requirements

+You need to set the `VUE_APP_ROLLOUT_KEY` environment variable to your Rollout App API key.

 ## Project setup
 ```
 yarn install